MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 For information on using virtual machines with the ATA Gateway, see [Configure port mirroring](/advanced-threat-analytics/deploy-use/configure-port-mirroring).

+> [!NOTE]
+> A minimum of 5 GB of space is required and 10 GB is recommended.
+This includes space needed for the ATA binaries, [ATA logs](troubleshooting-ata-using-logs.md) and [performance logs](troubleshooting-ata-using-perf-counters.md).

 ### Server specifications
 For optimal performance, set the **Power Option** of the ATA Gateway to **High Performance**.<br>
 An ATA Gateway can support monitoring multiple domain controllers, depending on the amount of network traffic to and from the domain controllers.